Devansh-Ojha/IngreVision/README.md

 # It is then processed by the API which then spits out the result to the user

 # To start
-# Go to terminal
+# 1. Open a terminal
-# 1. CD Backend
+# 2. Go to the directory of the project ( in let say IngreVision)
-# 2. node index.js
+# 3. run this -> chmod +x script.sh

-# Open another terminal
+# 4. then this -> ./script.sh
-# 1. CD frontend
+# 5. copy the local host link
-# 2. npm run dev
+# Enjoy the application